oddstream/gosol/README.md

 distracting graphics on the screen.

 The user interface tries to stick to the Material Design guidelines, and so is minimal and tactile.
-I looked at a lot of the other solitaire websites out there, and think how distracting some of them are.
+I looked at a lot of the other solitaire websites and apps out there, and think how distracting some of them are.
 Features seem to have been added because the developers thought they were cool; they never seem to have stopped to consider that just because they *could* implement a feature, that they *should*.

 ### Sometimes the cards are really huge or really tiny